Most of How I Work

 I work alongside Chairs, NEDs, CEOs and senior executives as a trusted thinking partner — often when the stakes are high and the path forward is not immediately clear.

 That might mean creating space to think beyond immediate pressure.
+It might mean surfacing the question behind the question.
+Or offering challenge without agenda, precisely where it is needed.

 This is not advisory in the traditional sense.